alicia-mathew/G42-Diabetes-Project/README.md

 The best model is selected as the classifier that resulted in the highest ROC AUC score.
 In this domain-driven approach, it is the XGB Classifier after conducting grid search with a parameter grid.
 Then, using the XGBoost feature importance method, the top 20 features used in classification were identified.

 ### Comparing Results to BMC Paper's Results
 The table below compares the ROC AUC scores of the best performing models in the BMC paper with the best performing ones in the two approaches in this project.
-Both the data

-the ROC AUC score of the BMC paper's best-performing model, the XGBoost Classifier, using lab data (taken from Page 7 in the paper) as well as the ROC AUC score of the best models in both approaches of this project.

 ## Diagram of Flow of Python files
 ![G42-Diabetes-project-github-project-flow-chart](https://user-images.githubusercontent.com/76870222/129685915-170b2bdd-831d-4056-9aea-e63ea9637931.jpg)